-Not to be confused with the banana-like fruit of the same name, the Plantago major is a green, weedy plant native to North America, Europe and Asia.
-Cultures around the world have used the plantain leaf (Plantago major) to help relieve health ailments for millennia.
+Not to be confused with the banana-like fruit of the same name, the plantain leaf (Plantago major) is a green, weedy plant native to North America, Europe and Asia.
+Cultures around the world have used the plantain leaf to help relieve health ailments for millennia.
 The plant is one of nine sacred herbs mentioned in the ancient Lacnunga ('Remedies'), a collection of Anglo-Saxon medical texts.
 During the 1500s and 1600s, it was used by Europeans for everything from dog bites and boils to fevers and the flu.
 The major components of plantain are iridoid glycosides (particularly aucubin), mucilage,and tannins.
 Together, they are believed to reduce irritation, quell harmful organisms, and exhibit expectorant actions.

-People in Columbia use plantain leaf to promote good health.
+People in Colombia use plantain leaf to promote good health.
 The gastrointestinal category dominates its use in Mexico.
 These are just a few of many examples of how plantain is used across the globe.
 Due to its long history of use across the globe, and recent confirmation of some of its therapeutic properties, plantain leaf is now used primarily as an herbal remedy for upper respiratory tract health.

 Clinical Studies of the Plantain Leaf